General expenses definition

-General expenses are the costs a business incurs as part of its daily operations, separate from selling and administration expenses.
-Together, general, selling and administration (SG&A) expenses make up a company’s operating expenses.
+General expenses are the costs a business incurs as part of its daily operations.
+They can be found in the selling, general and administrative expenses (SG&A) section of the income statement, with the three together making up a company’s operating expenses.

 Examples of general expenses include rent, utilities, postage, supplies and computer equipment.

 “General expenses are directly related to the operation of the business,” says Alex Barros, Business Advisor with BDC Advisory Services in Edmonton.
 “Rent, insurance, utilities, office supplies—all of the costs associated with the day-to-day running of the business.
 They are also called overhead.”